 Welcome to Walled Lake Preschool!

-We are happy to register your child for the tuition preschool programs by mail now.
+We are happy to register your child for the tuition preschool programs.
 Most sites are generally the same from year to year, but all are subject to sufficient enrollment and space availability.

-Open Registration will begin in May, so please return your application by mail as soon as possible to get the location of your choice.
+Open Registration began in May, so please return the Preschool Registration packet to the Preschool office as soon as possible to get the location of your choice.
+Locations are filling up quickly!
 Registration is processed centrally for your convenience only at the office, not the classrooms.

 Grant programs are available for families who meet income eligibility requirements.
 Families are enrolled later in the season for the grant programs.
 GSRP, the free preschool funded by the state, begins enrollment in June after MDE has awarded slots to sites.
 Families applying for these programs will need to provide documentation of eligibility, participate in an intake interview, and comply with grant rules.
 Both grant programs will schedule 2 home visits and 2 conferences per year.